 THE TRUE CHANCES OF YOUR EX COMING BACK

-Further, it's not just me and Kevin who are getting these results.
-Other legit personalities are getting them too.
-The most vocal ones being Jesse Marin, a retired breakup coach, and Corey Wayne, a renowned life coach.
+Also, Kevin and I are not the only ones getting these numbers.
+There are also other legit personalities getting them.
+The most vocal ones being Jesse Martin, a breakup coach, and Corey Wayne, a renowned life coach.

 Ultimately, we could argue that the odds of getting your ex back and keeping them are somewhere between 10% and 30%.
-However, the answer can quickly boil down to “it depends…”
+Still, the answer can quickly boil down to “it depends…”

 A DIFFERENT PERSPECTIVE

-Those are the people who actually have something worthwhile to say, instead of your typical vomit like "win your ex back in 31.5 days with my 3-step super duper easy system reverse psychology bullshit.”
+Those are the people who actually have something worthwhile to say, instead of the typical vomit: “win your ex back in 31.5 days with my 3-step super duper easy system reverse psychology bullshit.”